1st Edition

 Foreword

-Chapter 1: Science, Technology, Society and Law
+Chapter 1: Science, Technology, Society, and Law

 Paolo Davide Farah and Justo Corti Varela

-Kirk Junker
+Kirk W. Junker

-Chapter 3: The Interlinkages Science-Technology-Law: Information and Communication Society, Knowledge-Based Economy and the Rule of Law
+Chapter 3: The Interlinkages Science-Technology-Law: Information and Communication Society, Knowledge-Based Economy, and the Rule of Law

-Giovanni Bombelli & Paolo Davide Farah
+Giovanni Bombelli and Paolo Davide Farah

 Chapter 4: Using Flexibility Mechanisms for Addressing Technological and Scientific Developments: Examples from Selected Global Regulatory Frameworks